 1. This is a "you can't see the forest for the trees" graph.
 Forests are important; but so are individual trees.
 Indeed, there is no forest without trees.

-2. This graph allows you to see the present in detail. (present here meaning the latest 120 months or 10 years of global climate data).
+2. This graph allows you to see the present in detail. (present here meaning the approximate average monthly surface temperature over the latest 120 months or 10 years.)

 3. You can get a similar graph from NOAA's Climate at a Glance section; but I like the way this graph presents the data.
 I think the white spaces and the color coding increase readability.

 4. Why ten year?
 Why not some other period like 7 or 12 years?
 No particular reason.
 With a longer period the lines get squished together and are harder to read.
 Shorter periods show less data.